databendlabs/databend/docs/doc/11-integrations/30-file-format-options.md

 - A string must be quoted if it contains the character of a [QUOTE](#quote), [ESCAPE](#escape), [RECORD_DELIMITER](#record_delimiter), or [FIELD_DELIMITER](#field_delimiter).
 - No character will be escaped in a quoted string except `Quote`.
 - No space should be left between a `FIELD_DELIMITER` and a `Quote`.
-- A record should not contain a trailing `FIELD_DELIMITER`.
 - A string will be quoted in CSV if it comes from a serialized Array or Struct field.
 - If you develop a program and generate the CSV files from it, Databend recommends using the CSV library from the programing language.
 - Databend does not recognize the files unloaded from MySQL as the CSV format unless the following conditions are satisfied: